NEDERLANDS // ENGLISH

 Ever heard of a place called Allentown?
 Honestly, I didn’t.
-However, this city was on our itinerary during a USA trip.
+This city was on our itinerary during a USA trip, though.
 The view from our hotel room explains a lot, doesn’t it?

 Allentown is home to Dorney Park, one of Cedar Fair’s East Coast amusement parks.
 Is this the destination I always dreamed of?
 No, certainly not.
 But since we’re the proud owners of a Cedar Fair Platinum Pass, there’s literally no reason to not visit the park.

 Just like most Cedar Fair parks, Dorney Park is rather an amusement park than a theme park.
 The atmosphere at the entry plaza is nice, though.

 Is there any Cedar Fair at all without a Coasters Drive-In?

 School holidays have already ended in Pennsylvania, so the park is practically empty during our visit.
-That means no queueing for this oldskool flat ride…
+That means no queueing for this old school flat ride…

 … and no queueing for a thrilling ride on Talon.